-C. Proposal Narrative
+C. Proposal Narrative (3 pages maximum)

 - a.
 Refining the Problem - i.
 State the research problem and the significance of the work for the future of agricultural and natural resources research. - ii.
 Describe the proposed activities that will help to formulate the research problem more clearly as an initiative and position it as an area of strength in the college. - b.
 Plan for Building the Team - i.
 Why does this problem require the collaboration of an interdisciplinary team to address it? - ii.
 What are the proposed team-building activities that will promote networking across departments in the College of Agricultural Sciences, and (if applicable) across colleges at Penn State? - iii.
 Which disciplines do you anticipate being integral to the initiative and how do you propose to engage current and new participants? - iv.
 Describe the proposed structure of the initiative's leadership and collaboration. - c.
 Sustainability Plan - i.
-Provide benchmarks that will be used to identify the progress in launching the initiative during the funding period. - Provide a plan for continued collaboration including, and when appropriate, how the proposed activities would lead to a Level II proposal.
+Provide benchmarks that will be used to identify the progress in launching the initiative during the funding period. - ii.
+Provide a plan for continued collaboration including, potential grant programs your team may target in the next year or two or when appropriate, how the proposed activities would lead to a Level II proposal.